 Wasp stings are common, especially during the warmer months when people are outside for longer periods of time.
 They can be uncomfortable, but most people recover quickly and without complications.

 Wasps, like bees and hornets, are equipped with a stinger as a means of self-defense.
-A wasp’s stinger contains poisonous venom that’s transmitted to humans during a sting.
+A wasp’s stinger contains venom (poisonous substance) that’s transmitted to humans during a sting.
 While a bee can only sting once because its stinger becomes stuck in the skin of its victim, a wasp can sting more than once during an attack.
 Wasp stingers remain intact.

 However, even without a lodged stinger, wasp venom can cause significant pain and irritation.
 It’s also possible to have a serious reaction if you’re allergic to the venom.
 In either case, prompt treatment is important for alleviating symptoms and complications.